Should You Accept an Unpaid Internship to Start Your Career?

 I thought this would be a great way to get involved despite having no experience in the field.

-I learned a lot of editing techniques, made a ton of connections and had so much fun, but after a few
+I learned a lot of editing techniques, made a ton of connections and had so much fun, but after a few months I realized that it was getting in the way of other projects I was working on.

 When I told the guys I needed to shift focus to my other work, they figured out a schedule that works for me and offered me a little money to continue working for them.